-My images are abstract in that they do not resemble the subject matter.
+My pictures are abstract in that they do not resemble the subject matter.

 They are Art because they carry emotional messages.

 Being Natural is important to me.
-The human race needs to move back much closer to Nature in order to survive, and I would like Artists to be leading the way.
+The human race needs to move back much closer to Nature in order to survive.
+I want to produce fine art natural abstract photography.

 I work at high magnification in order to achieve abstraction.
-Artists have not explored magnified images of Natural Forms to any great extent.
+Artists have not fully explored magnified images of Natural forms.
 This is an opportunity to produce challenging abstract photography.
 I use no tricks, and my images are as I saw them when I took them.
-This is honest abstract photography.
+This really is honest abstract photography.

 Stone-Age artists, and following them, Turner, Cezanne and Picasso, all knew that to emphasise the ‘intensity of experience’ you need to resort to the abstract; You can portray reality only by departing from reality.
 This is what I do.
 I would like my work to qualify as fine art abstract photography.